Jesús Muñoz Tébar: Career

-He kept it informed of the British invasion to Venezuelan territory in the Esequibo that led to the rupture of diplomatic relations with the British government.
+He kept the Venezuelan government informed about British presence near the disputed border, leading to the rupture of diplomatic relations with the British government.

 Muñoz Tébar was the rector of the Central University of Venezuela for two terms, and the institution awarded him a Doctorate in Philosophical Sciences.

 In 1891 he published his book Personalismo y Legalismo, dedicated to pointing out the conditions of the region after independence, focusing in the need to improve the educational system to achieve sustainable development and consequently end the current despotism.

 Muñoz Tébar died in Caracas on 21 September 1909.